CLOUD-NINE-FLIGHT-SOLUTIONS/CLOUD-NINE-FLIGHT-SOLUTIONS/README.md

 ## <a name="project_goals"></a> Project Goals:

-The goal is to develop a Machine Learning model that can accuratly decode a decade of flight data to predict and manage airline delays.
+The goal is to develop a Machine Learning model that can accurately decode a decade of flight data to predict and manage airline delays.
 By harnessing the power of seasonal trends and incorporating comprehensive flight data, we empower airlines to optimize operations,minimize costs, enhance passenger experience, and soar above the competition.
 Data-driven insights pave the way for stakeholders to make executive decisions based off of actionable analysis.

 ***

 ## <a name="project_description"></a>Project Description:
 [[Back to top](#top)]
-The purpose of this project is to look at all of the massive amounts of data and see if we can garner greneral trends that may prove useful to the mahor airline carrier stakeholders.
+The purpose of this project is to look at all of the massive amounts of data and see if we can garner general trends that may prove useful to the major airline carrier stakeholders.
 We suspected that there is a yearly pattern that holds and dictates delays given the four seasons in a year but it would be nice to show that there is a repeatable trend.
 Additionally, we are wondering if these results will be different by major airlines as they often own different hubs in the transportation network.
-Different airports have diffenent airlines operating out of them as main hubs.
+Different airports have different airlines operating out of them as main hubs.

 ***